microsoft/Web-Dev-For-Beginners/1-getting-started-lessons/1-intro-to-programming-languages/README.md

 ✅ Do a little research: who is considered to have been the world's first computer programmer?

+Ada Lovelace is considered to have been the world's first computer programmer.

 ## Programming Languages

 Programming languages enable developers to write instructions for a device.
 Devices can only understand binary (1s and 0s), and for *most* developers that's not a very efficient way to communicate.
 Programming languages are the vehicle for communication between humans and computers.